-Better Home & Finance common stock is currently trading under \$1.00 as of the date of this quarterly report on Form 10-Q. Nasdaq may delist our securities from trading on its exchange, which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions, if our common stock does not close at a bid price at or above \$1.00 per share for a minimum of 10 consecutive days before April 9, 2024.
+Since the Class A common stock is currently trading under \$1.00, as of the date of this quarterly report on Form 10-Q, Nasdaq may delist our securities from trading on its exchange, which could limit investors' ability to make transactions in our securities, and subject us to additional trading restrictions if our common stock does not close at or above \$1.00 per share for a minimum of 10 consecutive days before April 9, 2024, and require us to redeem the Convertible Note.

-On October 12, 2023, the Company received a letter (the "Notice") from the listing qualifications staff (the "Staff") of The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it is not in compliance with the minimum bid price requirement set forth in Nasdaq Listing Rule 5450(a)(1) (the "Bid Price Rule") for continued listing.
-The Bid Price Rule requires listed securities to maintain a minimum bid price of \$1.00 per share, and Nasdaq Listing Rule 5810(c)(3)(A) (the "Compliance Period Rule") provides that a failure to meet the minimum bid price requirement exists if the deficiency continues for a period of 30 consecutive business days.
+On October 12, 2023, the Company received a letter (the "Notice") from the listing qualifications staff (the "Staff") of The Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it is not in compliance with the minimum bid price requirement set forth in Nasdaq Listing Bid Price Rule 5450(a)(1) (the "Bid Price Rule") for continued listing.
+The Bid Price Rule requires listed securities to maintain a minimum bid price of \$1.00 per share, and Nasdaq Listing Compliance Period Rule 5810(c)(3)(A) (the "Compliance Period Rule") provides that a failure to meet the minimum bid price requirement exists if the deficiency continues for a period of 30 consecutive business days.
 The Notice has no immediate effect on the listing of the Company's Class A common stock, par value \$0.0001 per share (the "Common Stock"), which continues to trade on The Nasdaq Global Market under the symbol "BETR."

-In accordance with the Compliance Period Rule, the Company has 180 calendar days to regain compliance.
+In accordance with the Compliance Period Rule, the Company has 180 calendar days, or until April 9, 2024, to regain compliance.
 If, at any time before the end of this 180-day period, or through April 9, 2024, the closing bid price of the Common Stock closes at or above \$1.00 per share for a minimum of 10 consecutive business days, subject to the Staff's discretion to extend this period pursuant to Nasdaq Listing Rule 5810(c)(3)(H), the Staff will provide written notification that the Company has achieved compliance with the Bid Price Rule.
-If the Company does not regain compliance during this 180-day period, then the Company may be eligible to transfer to The Nasdaq Capital Market and the Staff may grant the Company a second 180 calendar day period to regain compliance pursuant to the Compliance Period Rule, provided the Company meets the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement.
-In addition, the Company would be required to notify Nasdaq of its intent to cure the minimum bid price deficiency during the second compliance period by effecting a reverse stock split if necessary.
+If in addition, Nasdaq Listing Rules permit the Company does not regain compliance during this 180-day period, then the Company may be eligible to transfer to The Nasdaq Capital Market and the Staff Nasdaq may grant the Company a second 180 calendar day period to regain compliance pursuant to the Compliance Period Rule, provided the Company meets the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement.
+In addition, response, the Company would be required filed an application to notify transfer the listing of its Class A common stock from the Nasdaq Global Market to the Nasdaq Capital Market.